Geoffrey Rush: Personal life

+Marriage and family

 Since 1988, Rush has been married to actress Jane Menelaus, with whom he has a daughter and a son.
 Rush lives in Melbourne, and spent several years in Castlemaine, Victoria.

-Defamation case
+Legal issues

 On 30 November 2017, the Sydney tabloid newspaper The Daily Telegraph published a front-page article alleging that Rush engaged in "inappropriate behaviour" onstage with a co-star during the Sydney Theatre Company's 2015 production of King Lear.
 The story contained no corroboration for the allegations, though the STC divulged to the Telegraph that they had received a complaint about alleged sexual harassment by Rush.
 Eryn Jean Norvill, who had starred as Cordelia alongside Rush, alleged that the actor had touched her inappropriately without her consent.

 The Telegraph's story was picked up by various newspapers in Australia but not by the Melbourne Herald Sun because of concerns that the Telegraph was "running with a yarn which is highly libellous".
 Rush denied the allegations and, on 8 December 2017, announced that he had filed a defamation suit with the Federal Court of Australia, charging that the Telegraph "made false, pejorative and demeaning claims, splattering them with unrelenting bombast on its front pages".
 In an affidavit, Rush stated that as a result of the allegations, he had been suffering from anxiety, insomnia and loss of appetite, and felt that "his worth to the theatre and film industry is now irreparably damaged".

 The trial was concluded on 9 November 2018.
 On 11 April 2019, the judge ruled in favour of Rush, awarding him $850,000.
 In his written statement defending his ruling, Justice Michael Wigney said that none of Norvill's claims were proven, due to her evidence being "not credible or reliable and contradicted by other members of the cast", and that Rush's evidence was overwhelming.
 He also criticised the Telegraph for "recklessly irresponsible pieces of sensationalist journalism of the very worst kind".
 A month later, the Telegraph was ordered to pay Rush an extended judgement of $2.87 million.
 The Telegraph motioned to appeal but the judgement was upheld.